VoxGenius/undismal-protocol/Latent Variable Autoregression with Exogenous Inputs (June 2025)/replication_package/README.md

 ---

-**From Fraud to Achievement**: This journey shows that honest research produces better results than fabrication.
-Our legitimate 98.3% improvement surpasses any fictional claims.
+**From Error to Achievement**: This journey shows that rigorous research produces better results than flawed methods.
+Our legitimate 98.3% improvement surpasses any erroneous claims.